Reverse Engineering Call Of Duty Anti-Cheat

 // access rights that are requested

-__forceinline HANDLE ac_open_thread(int pid)
+__forceinline HANDLE ac_open_thread(int tid)

 {

-return OpenThread(THREAD_QUERY_INFORMATION | THREAD_GET_CONTEXT, 0, pid);
+return OpenThread(THREAD_QUERY_INFORMATION | THREAD_GET_CONTEXT, 0, tid);

 }